Skip to content

-The Ontario RTAK II by the Ontario Knife Company is a superior fixed blade survival knife that is designed to be durable enough to withstand the wear and tear of constant use.
+The No products found. by the Ontario Knife Company is a superior fixed blade survival knife that is designed to be durable enough to withstand the wear and tear of constant use.
 Survival knives are generally longer than other types of knives since they are designed for heavier jobs such as cutting and shaping poles for makeshift shelters or cutting a piece of wood to create an improvised spear.
 The best survival knives are also usually made with carbon steel that has a powder coating to prevent corrosion.
 Carbon steel is easier to maintain in the field while holding its edge longer than other grades of steel.

 See Latest Pricing and Availability of the RTAK II at: